Post pandemic: how the years after the Black Death briefly became a ‘golden age’ for medieval women

 Nonetheless, when given the chance, these women demonstrated their ability to do men’s work.
 In doing so they set an important precedent, to be followed by women in the two world wars of the last century, which led directly to the greater economic and political emancipation of women today.

-These four women exploited the opportunities presented when the plague struck
+Golden girls: four women who exploited the opportunities presented when the plague struck

 Agnes Ramsey, Mason

 Agnes, who never used her husband’s name, was the daughter of the famous architect and mason William Ramsey, who was killed by the Black Death in 1349.
-Though married to another mason, Robert Hubard, Agnes continued to run her father’s business, entering into a contract with the dowager Queen Isabella, widow of Edward II, to build her fine tomb at the enormous cost of £100.
+Though married to another mason, Robert Hubard, Agnes continued to run her father’s business, entering into a contract with the dowager Queen Isabella of France, widow of Edward II, to build her fine tomb at the enormous cost of £100.

 Alice Holford, Bailiff